hmblackwood/The-Good-Dog-Project/README.md

 # The-Good-Dog-Project
-Computer vision project to identify the breed of dog from a photograph.
+Computer vision project to identify the breed of dog from an image.